signalfx/splunk-otel-go/MIGRATING.md

 The [Splunk Distribution of OpenTelemetry Go] replaces the [SignalFx Tracing Library for Go].

-Use the following instructions to migrate help migrate to the [Splunk Distribution of OpenTelemetry for Go].
+Follow these instructions to migrate to the [Splunk Distribution of OpenTelemetry for Go].

 ## Requirements

-Go version 1.16 or greater is required by the [Splunk Distribution of OpenTelemetry for Go].
+Go version 1.16 or higher.

-## Migration Steps
+## Migrate to the Splunk Distribution of OpenTelemetry Go

 The following steps identify all actions needed to migrate from [SignalFx Tracing Library for Go] to the [Splunk Distribution of OpenTelemetry Go].

-After the migration steps are complete, all tracing telemetry will continue to be transmitted and you will no longer have any dependency on `github.com/signalfx/signalfx-go-tracing` packages.
-Be sure to verify this by checking your `go.mod` files after they have been tidied.
+After the migration is complete, all tracing data will continue to be transmitted to Splunk Observability Cloud, without any dependency on `github.com/signalfx/signalfx-go-tracing` packages.
+Make sure to verify this by checking your `go.mod` files after cleaning them up.

 ### Replace [`tracing`] Setup with [`distro`] Setup